Boris Said: American Le Mans Series

 Said competed for the PTG Racing Group in the 2000 season, driving a BMW M3 in the GT category, and managed to win at Laguna Seca.

 The PTG Team finished third overall in the GT category that year.

 Said was listed as a driver on the 2011 24 Hours of Le Mans LM GTE Am class entry of Robertson Racing.

 V8 Supercars

 Said was entered into round nine of the Australian V8 Supercar series, the L&H 500 at Phillip Island, Victoria, that took place on the weekend of 12–14 September 2008.
 He drove the No. 67 Supercheap Auto with Matt Neal.
 They finished the race in nineteenth.

 This deal also included racing at the 2008 Supercheap Auto Bathurst 1000 at Mount Panorama Circuit near Bathurst, New South Wales.
-This took place from the 9th to the 12th of October 2008 and was by far the largest event on the Australian touring car calendar.
+This took place from the ninth to the 12th of October 2008 and was by far the largest event on the Australian touring car calendar.
 Said failed to finish the race after his teammate Matt Neal crashed the car.

-He returned to the category to drive alongside Steve Owen in the 2011 Armor All Gold Coast 600 with Paul Morris Motorsport, finishing in eighteenth on Saturday and seventh on Sunday.
+Said returned to the category to drive alongside Steve Owen in the 2011 Armor All Gold Coast 600 with Paul Morris Motorsport, finishing in eighteenth on Saturday and seventh on Sunday.